AlGepe/OmniSnippets_JS/docs/generalTips/monitoring/searchConsole.rst

   :alt: example of a Google Search Console page for a calculator
   :align: center

 By default it shows you the **last 28 days**.
-If you want to see longer term trends, click on the **date filter** at the top and select another time period to analyse.
+If you want to see longer term trends, click on the **date filter** at the top and select another time period to analyze.

 The four stats of GSC
 ---------------------

 Four stats are shown by default on the graph (click on the colored boxes to remove them from the graph):

-* **Total clicks** — how many times people clicked on your calculator's search result.
+* **Total clicks** — How many times people clicked on your calculator's search result.
-* **Total impressions** — how many times your calculator appeared in search results.
+* **Total impressions** — How many times your calculator appeared in search results.
-* **Average CTR** — the number of clicks divided by the number of impressions, given as a percentage.
+* **Average CTR** — The number of clicks divided by the number of impressions, given as a percentage.
-* **Average position** — where in the search results does your calculator appear, on average.
+* **Average position** — Where in the search results does your calculator appear, on average.
 The smaller the number the better.

 .. tip::
   If your calculator is very new, there probably will not being enough data to make any meaningful conclusions.
 It is recommended to wait until it is at **least 2 months old**.